TrellixVulnTeam/swahilipython_SCMU/Doc/faq/library.rst

 curses module for Windows.)

-The :mod:`curses` module supports basic curses features as well as many additional functions from ncurses and SYSV curses such as colour, alternative character set support, pads, and mouse support.
+The :mod:`curses` module supports basic curses features as well as many additional functions kutoka ncurses and SYSV curses such as colour, alternative character set support, pads, and mouse support.
 This means the module isn't compatible with operating systems that only have BSD curses, but there don't seem to be any currently maintained OSes that fall into this category.